fhiso/basic-concepts/triples-discovery.md

 and servers conforming to this standard *may* include in their response RDF *triples* outside the scope of this standard, such as [Dublin Core] metadata about the document.
-Without this requirement, such metadata should be indistinguishable from *properties* about the *term* subject to *discovery*.
+Without this requirement, such metadata would be indistinguishable from *properties* about the *term* subject to *discovery*.

 {.example ...}  Suppose an application wants to perform *discovery* on